The Structural Complexity of Matrix-Vector Multiplication: Introduction

 \subsection{Applications}

-\paragraph{A Scaling technique with Applications to Random Walks and PageRank.} Let $\mA\in\R^{n\times n}$ be the adjacency matrix of an $n$-node graph and let $\mD \in \R^{n\times n}$ be the diagonal matrix with vertex-degrees on the diagonal.
-Then the normalized Laplacian is $\tilde\mL = \mI- \mD^{-1/2}\mA\mD^{-1/2}$.
+\textbf{Random Walks and PageRank by Scaling.} Let $\mA\in\R^{n\times n}$ be the adjacency matrix of an $n$-node graph and let $\mD \in \R^{n\times n}$ be its degree matrix.
+The normalized Laplacian is $\tilde\mL = \mI- \mD^{-1/2}\mA\mD^{-1/2}$.
 Even though $\tilde\mL$ is not Boolean, we can still use \Cref{thm: omv_constant_vc} since $\tilde\mL v = \mD^{-1/2}(w - \mA w)$ for $w=\mD^{-1/2} v$ and the product $\mA w$ can be computed via \Cref{thm: omv_constant_vc}.
 The same technique extends to random-walk probability matrices.
 In turn, this allows fast simulations of Markov chains to compute stationary distributions and iterative computation of the PageRank \citep{Page1999} via \Cref{thm: omv_constant_vc}.

-\paragraph{Complexity-Theoretic Implications.} The Boolean matrix multiplication (BMM) conjecture states that no algorithm can multiply two boolean $n\times n$ matrices in $O(n^{3-\epsilon})$ time for constant $\epsilon > 0$ \citep{10.5555/892560,WilliamsW10}.
-This conjecture is used to prove lower bounds on combinatorial algorithms (i.e., algorithms that do not make use of Strassen-style fast matrix multiplication methods), motivated by the property that fast matrix multiplication, while being theoretically fast (currently $O(n^{2.372})$ \cite{WilliamsXXZ23}), is very slow in practice due to large constants hidden in $O$-notation.
+\textbf{Complexity-Theoretic Implications.} The Boolean matrix multiplication (BMM) conjecture states that no algorithm can multiply two boolean $n\times n$ matrices in $O(n^{3-\epsilon})$ time for constant $\epsilon > 0$ \citep{10.5555/892560,WilliamsW10}.
+This conjecture is used to prove lower bounds on combinatorial algorithms (i.e., algorithms that do not make use of Strassen-style fast matrix multiplication methods), motivated by the property that \emph{fast matrix multiplication}, while being theoretically fast (currently $O(n^{2.372})$ \cite{WilliamsXXZ23}), is very slow in practice due to large constants hidden in $O$-notation.
 Hence BMM gives a lower bound on more practical algorithms and can be used to prove that any further complexity improvement would require fast matrix multiplication.

 \Cref{thm: omv_constant_vc} implies that for matrices with corrupted VC-dimension $d$, BMM can be solved in $\tilde{O}(n^{3-1/d})$ time, allowing for improved combinatorial upper bounds.
-The BMM problem was the original motivation for \cite{GasieniecL03}.
+The BMM problem was the original motivation for \cite{BjorklundL01,GasieniecL03}.
 Moreover, as demonstrated in \cite{alves2024acceleratinggraphneuralnetworks}, this algorithm is also highly efficient in practice and does not encounter the large constant of fast matrix multiplication.
-For matrices of VC-dimension $1$, \Cref{thm: omv_constant_vc} achieves the optimal matrix-multiplication time of $\tilde{O}(n^2)$ (upto polylogarithmic factors).
-Through this view, \Cref{thm: omv_constant_vc} implies that problems with lower bounds based on BMM, may be solved more efficiently on structured inputs.
+Therefore, \Cref{thm: omv_constant_vc} implies that problems with lower bounds based on BMM can be solved more efficiently on structured inputs.